How to Get Your Baby to Move During Pregnancy - Baby Chick

 Feel free to gently press or nudge him back if you feel the baby’s elbow or foot pressing against your abdominal wall.
 You may want to add a few cooing noises or kind words, as hearing your voice and feeling your touch can rally your little one to poke you back!

-Every baby has a different personality and will grow at its own pace.
-Likewise, the rate at which they start moving around may vary from pregnancy to pregnancy.
-Notice your baby’s regular movement style, and use that as your baseline.
-Talk to your clinician about any questions or concerns you may have, and in the meantime, turn up your favorite song and have fun dancing with your little one while he’s still inside your tummy!
+Every baby has a different personality and will grow at their own pace.
+The timing and frequency of movement can vary from pregnancy to pregnancy.
+Notice your baby’s unique rhythm and use that as your baseline.
+Talk to your clinician about any questions or concerns, and in the meantime, turn up your favorite song and have fun dancing with your little one while they’re still tucked safely inside your tummy.

 Share